Beef and pepper stir-fry with Elsa

 Method

 Bring a pan of water to the boil for the noodles.
-Chop all of your ingredients: the beef into thin slices, the pepper into strips, the Chinese cabbage into small pieces.
+Chop all of your ingredients: the beef into thin slices, the pepper into strips, and the Chinese cabbage into small pieces.
 Crush the garlic and ginger.
 Cook your noodles and remove them from the pan when they are still al dente (they will continue to cook when you stir fry them).
 Refer to the cooking time on the packet, generally 3-4 minutes.

 Heat a little oil in a wok and sauté the vegetables for 2-3 minutes with the garlic and ginger.
 Add the meat and let it brown for a few minutes before adding the sauces (soy and nuoc mam), and the spices.
 Leave to reduce for 30 seconds.
 Add the noodles and sauté everything together.
 Taste and adjust seasoning.